 determining whether the work of any compensation consultant who had a role in determining or recommending the amount or form of executive or director compensation raised any conflict of interest.

 Under its charter, the Compensation Committee has authority to delegate any of its responsibilities to subcommittees as the Compensation Committee may deem appropriate in its sole discretion.
-The Compensation Committee s report appears in Item 11 of this Amendment.
-Additional information regarding the Compensation Committee s processes and procedures for consideration of executive compensation is also provided in Item 11 Compensation Discussion and Analysis section below.
+The Compensation Committee s report appears on page 30 of this Proxy Statement.
+Additional information regarding the Compensation Committee s processes and procedures for consideration of executive compensation is also provided in the Compensation Discussion and Analysis section below.